gohsonghan98/gitbookclone/document/function/Flow/setTimeout/setTimeout.md

 ### Description

-Allows to run a function after the interval of time.
+Calls a function or evaluates an expression after a specified number of milliseconds.

 ### Flowchart